ailon/mjslive-plugin-tooltip/README.md

 renders it as is.
 Warning: make sure you trust the source of your markers before turning this on.
 Default - `false`.
 - `followCursor` - when set to `true` the tooltip will follow mouse cursor.
 Defaults to `false`.
 - `theme` - can be use to specify custom Tippy theme.
 See [Tippy.js documentation](https://atomiks.github.io/tippyjs/v6/themes/) for details.
+- `notesParser` - function to parse notes if needed (eg. Markdown parser).
+When set is called before assigning the tooltip content.
+Takes string as an argument and should return a string.

 ## Credits